EdemGold/Afghanistan-Crisis/README.md

 This a repository built to house a website which will help the attacked people of Afghanistan.

 ## CONTRIBUTION
-This REPO is open to anyone who wants to contribute code for a website which enables people to donate any amount of money which will then be given to the people of Afghnistan through the UNITED Nations.
+This REPO is open to anyone who wants to contribute code for a website which enables people to donate any amount of money which will then be given to the people of Afghnistan through the UNITED Nations or any other Humanitarian Body.

 Any code contributed will be helpful.